-Both the offshore and coastal upstanding bedrock reef sub-features are highly sensitive to loss through direct removal, however they are not currently exposed to any activities causing this, and therefore are not vulnerable to physical loss through removal.
-The coastal reefs have a low exposure to smothering and the offshore reefs are 'not exposed', giving a vulnerability of low for the coastal reef and 'not vulnerable' for the offshore reef.
+All the reef sub-features: offshore upstanding reef; coastal upstanding reef; and flat bedrock reef, are moderate to highly sensitive to loss through direct removal or smothering.
 The loss of any of the reef communities would be of concern due to their ecological importance within the reef habitat and their long recovery times to this form of disturbance.
-Many communities that use the reef habitats are interdependent upon the ecological functioning of others (for example, invertebrate communities and fish) and it is important that this potential indirect effect is considered when the effects of smothering are assessed.
+Many communities that use the reef habitats are interdependent upon the ecological functioning of others (for example, invertebrate communities and fish) and it is important that this potential indirect effect is considered when the effects of removal or smothering are assessed.
 Where species such as Pentapora fascialis, or Antedon bifida occur, they are likely to be more sensitive as smothering will interfere with their feeding structures.